-For the year ended March 31, 2022

-Type of hedge Change in value of the hedging instrument recognised in other comprehensive income Hedge ineffectiveness recognised in statement of profit and loss Amount reclassified from cash flow hedge reserve to statement of profit and loss Line item affected in statement of profit and loss because of the reclassification
+For the year ended March 31, 2022 Type of hedge Change in value of the hedging instrument Hedge ineffectiveness recognised in statement Amount reclassified from cash flow hedge Line item affected in statement of profit Cash flow hedge recognised in other comprehensive income of profit and loss reserve to statement of profit and loss and loss because of the reclassification Cross currency interest rate swaps 382 02 - 1 -4 NA.
+Forward contract 24 52 -

-Cash flow hedge

-Cross currency interest rate swaps 382.02 - - NA

-Forward contract 24.52 -

-For t he year ended March 31, 2021

-2021

-Type of hedge Change in value of the hedging instrument recognised in other comprehensive income Hedge ineffectiveness recognised in statement of profit and loss Amount reclassified from cash flow hedge reserve to statement of profit and loss Line item affected in statement of profit and loss because of the reclassification

-Cash flow hedge

-Cross currency interest 898.51 - - NA
+For the year ended March 31, 2021 Type of hedge Change in value of the hedging instrument recognised in other Hedge ineffectiveness recognised in statement of profit and loss Amount reclassified from cash flow hedge reserve to statement of profit and loss Line item affected in statement of profit and loss because of the reclassification Cash flow hedge comprehensive income or pront and loss Control of the contro Cross currency interest rate swaps 898 51 - FX.